 I recently spoke at WordCamp Chicago 2012 on WordPress Security.
 In this post I’ll share my presentation but also provide context such that it allows the reader to better digest the presentations content.

-Let me know how I do!!!
+Let me know how I do!

-When putting the presentation together I found myself between a rock and hard spot, I felt as if all the presentations given to date are always about the same stuff.
+When putting the presentation together I found myself between a rock and hard place, I felt as if all the presentations given to date are always about the same stuff.
 And maybe that’s necessary, repetitiveness is key they say, but is it?

 When was the last time we really sat back and thought about the recommendations we’re giving to the end-users, myself included.
 I’d venture to say it’s been a while.
 More likely than not, at least from the various presentations I have spent time looking at, it’s no more than a regurgitation of another presentation.

-So with that I found myself on quest to siphon through what I like to call The BS.
+So with that, I found myself on quest to siphon through what I like to call The BS.

-Please note that because of the time constraints I had to be very selective on the components of security I felt most pertinent to my story, there are obviously many other considerations that had to be left out.
+Please note that because of the time constraints I had to be very selective on the components of security I felt most pertinent to my story, there are obviously many others that had to be left out.
 My goal was to provide end-users a comprehensive understanding of web security and how it pertains to WordPress.